-I sketched a few people on the train until the carriage filled up and I felt too self conscious to carry on!
+I sketched a few people on the train until the carriage filled up and I felt too self-conscious to carry on!
 I now regret I stopped – I didn’t capture the girl in the black hat or the lady with the kids… I felt my sketchbook was quite big and everyone was looking at me (probably all untrue of course).
-What a shame – I shall be braver next time… and I’ll bring a small sketchbook too – for discreet urban sketcking!
+What a shame – I shall be braver next time… and I’ll bring a small sketchbook too – for discreet urban sketching!

 Drawing Manchester Cathedral

 The weather was very grey but dry(ish) so I chose to sketch the back view of Manchester Cathedral.
-I did draw a quick pencil outline, but my drawing still spelt out of the page and over the fold of the book.
-I like the St George’s flag on the church for remembrance Sunday.
+I did draw a quick pencil outline, but my drawing still didn’t fit on the page and went over the fold of the book.
+I like the St George’s flag on the church for Remembrance Sunday.

 Home time after a pleasant day urban sketching